 Is TMJ Serious

 One of the most frequently misdiagnosed conditions is TMJ disorder or Temporomandibular joint disorder.
 You may wonder if TMJ is serious.
 This condition can cause severe side effects, including jaw pain, headaches, back pain, difficulty chewing or biting, ringing in the ears, ear pain, and more.
+But what causes TMJ?
 Thankfully, more is being discovered about the causes which are leading to more effective treatment methods.

 Temporomandibular joint disorder can occur for several different reasons.
 First, you should understand that even though the joint is located in your face and controls the movement of your mouth, it does not function much differently than the other joints in your body.
 There are ligaments attached and a disk in place to prevent pain from friction as the bones rub against one another.
 There are muscles connected to the joints and a major nerve known as the trigeminal which runs into the area.
 Problems related to any of these parts can cause TMJ headaches or TMJ numbness.

 For example, sometimes the disk may erode over time from excessive friction or it will be knocked out of alignment by an injury or repetitive movements.
 In other cases, the cartilage associated with the joint can become damaged.
 Your own stress-related habits might also be overworking the muscles that control the joint which can lead to inflammation, pain, and those TMJ side effects.

 Although research is still being done on Temporomandibular joint disorder and what causes tmj, doctors can point to a few medical or physical problems that can lead to these types of problems.
 As mentioned above, some stress-related behaviors can also lead to these problems.